ayushi-gajendra/buenos-aires-subway-statistics/README.md

 ## 🎓 Project Credits

-This analysis was developed as part of the **Applied Statistics for Data Analytics** course by **DeepLearning.AI** on Coursera.
+This analysis was developed as part of the **Python for Data Analytics** course by **DeepLearning.AI** on Coursera.
 It focuses on using discrete distributions to solve predictive problems in media and entertainment.

 ---